Things To Look Out For While Bathing Your Child (0-3 years)

 By Dr Sachith Abraham

-This depends on how active your child is and on his age.
-Newborns need to bathe twice or thrice a week, while a gentle sponge bath can be given daily.
-To bathe babies, one can use a thermostat set to around 100 F. Or, touch the water with your elbow – it should feel mildly warm.
-Change diapers often, as bacteria and yeasts may cause infection.
+This depends on his age and how active your child is.
+Newborns need to bathe twice or thrice a week, and a gentle sponge bath can be given daily.
+To bathe babies, one can use a thermostat set to around 100 F. Or, you could test by touching the water with your elbow – it should feel mildly warm.
+Apart from this, change diapers often, as bacteria and yeasts may cause infection.
 It’s always recommended to give the baby a light wash after a very soiled diaper.
-School-going toddlers get dirty by playing in sand, mud or after sports activities, and hence need to bathe daily.
+School-going toddlers get dirty by playing in the mud, park or after sports activities, and hence need to bathe daily.

 With a plethora of choices available, it is best to do your homework beforehand.
 Determine your child’s skin type.
 You can do this by pressing a piece of tissue paper on your baby’s skin, soon after they wake up.
 If the tissue is dull and shiny, your child has oily skin.
-Otherwise they have normal to dry skin.
-Whatever the case may, for young babies, you should choose mild soaps with very little fragrance and very little chemicals.
+Else, they have normal to dry skin.
+Whatever their skin types, for young babies, you should choose mild soaps with very little fragrance and chemicals.
 Soaps with Ph 5.5 help protect the babies’ acid mantle and do not damage skin, so make sure you select the right soap and shampoo for your adorable child.

 So your kid shrieks like a teapot whenever you lift a jug of water!
 How to coax a revolting child for a bath?
-Try to make bathing a fun activity by telling him stories or letting him play with his favourite toys in the bath.
+Try to make bathing a fun activity by telling him stories or letting him play with his favourite toys.
 A mobile bath tub is a great investment.
 It can be dragged indoors and outdoors at will.
 Take your child shopping and buy them rubber toys like a fun dolphin or a cheerful duck, which can become your child’s new bath time playmates.
-Board books and water-proof books are also innovative ideas as they will keep your child’s focus on them, rather than on the prospect of having a bath!
+Board books and water-proof books are also innovative ideas as these will keep your child’s focus on them, rather than on the prospect of having a bath!

 You are convinced that a bath tub that’s specifically designed and marketed for babies and toddlers is the way to go.
 This is great as this means your child will now associate bath time with fun and frolic.
 Make sure the tub has a textured bottom to prevent the child from slipping.
 Do not place tubs near edges.
 Kids should never be allowed to be alone in their bath tub – they should always be supervised.
 Only adults should have the responsibility of filling the bath tub with the water at the right temperature.